Serving In Our Community

 B Street Food Pantry Monthly Collection

-Contact Mary Beth Shively, Outreach Coordinator at email@example.com or the points of contact for the Chapel Outreach Partners below.
+Contact the Parish Administrator at: email@example.com the points of contact for the Chapel Outreach Partners below.

 Making a Difference – Service in 2016:

 In 2016, your generosity provided over 4000 volunteer hours in service to others!

 - 2258 pounds of canned food and 475 pounds of rice and beans in weekly donations distributed by the B Street Pantry

 - 1205 volunteer hours at the Thrift House resulting in:

 - 9 grants to local, state, national and international non-profit agencies,

 - 400 Grief Care packets and booklets for distribution by the Memorial Hospital Chaplain, and